 Photo credit: Buffalo Rising and the Five Points Buffalo NY neighborhood

-By Diane Kolack, B.A.
-Policy Associate
+By Diane Kolack, Policy Associate

 This is the second of two posts on health and the built environment.
 Part one focused on a recent workshop on built environment solutions to obesity, sponsored by the National Academy of Sciences.